gprMax/gprMax/README.rst

 ``--geometry-only``    flag    build a model and produce any geometry views but do not run the simulation, e.g. to check the geometry of a model is correct: ``(gprMax)$ python -m gprMax user_models/heterogeneous_soil.in --geometry-only``
 ``--geometry-fixed``   flag    run a series of models where the geometry does not change between models, e.g. a B-scan where *only* the position of simple sources and receivers, moved using ``#src_steps`` and ``#rx_steps``, changes between models.
 ``--opt-taguchi``      flag    run a series of models using an optimisation process based on Taguchi's method.
 For further details see the user libraries section (http://docs.gprmax.com/en/latest/user_libs_opt_taguchi.html)
-``--write-processed``  flag    write an extra input file after any Python code and include commands in the original input file have been processed.
+``--write-processed``  flag    write another input file after any Python code and include commands in the original input file have been processed.
+Useful for checking that any Python code is being correctly processed into gprMax commands.
 ``-h`` or ``--help``   flag    used to get help on command line options.
 ====================== ======= ===========